albertakhmetov/LiteRepository/README.md

 	DELETE FROM students WHERE id = @Id;

-To delete multiple records satisfying the condition used by the method Delete<E>(Expression, param):
+To delete multiple records satisfying the condition use the method:

 	var execResult = db.Delete<Entity>(i => i.FirstName.StartsWith("Al"));